Michaelawilliams28/cuckoo-debian-install/README.md

   * you should see some simulaitries with the lines.

 # Activate venv and start Cuckoo
+  * as cuckoo user, open terminal and confirm distorm3 is installed in venv for vol `. venv/bin/activate`
+    `pip install distorm3==3.4.4`

   * as cuckoo user, open terminal and activate venv and start cuckoo with debug enabled.
     `. venv/bin/activate`
     (venv)` cuckoo -d`